The timing and severity of sea-level-rise impacts will vary across the district, so we’re doing our adaptation planning in sections.

-Between 2005 and 2020 we experienced 10cm of sea level rise, and it is virtually certain that it will continue to rise over the 21st century.
+Between 2005 and 2020 we experienced 10 centimetres of sea-level rise, and it's virtually certain it will continue to rise over the 21st century.

-In Ōtautahi Christchurch, we anticipate a further rise of 14 to 23cm of sea level by 2050, and 38cm to 1m by 2100 (compared to the 2020 sea level).
-Over the longer term, there is high certainty that the sea level is committed to rising for centuries to millennia to come due to deep-ocean warming and ice-sheet melt, and it will remain elevated for thousands of years.
+In Ōtautahi Christchurch, we anticipate a further rise of 14 to 23 centimetres by 2050, and 38 to 100 centimetres by 2100 (compared to the 2020 sea level).
+Over the longer term, there's high certainty that the sea level is committed to rising for centuries to millennia to come due to deep-ocean warming and ice-sheet melt, and it will remain elevated for thousands of years.

 To read about coastal hazards that may be exacerbated as sea levels rise, watch these videos.

 You can explore the possible effects anywhere on our coastline in this interactive coastal hazards portal(external link).

 Read our information brochures below to find out more about what the impacts could be for your area:

 From October to December 2022, we heard from the wider Whakaraupō Lyttelton Harbour to Koukourarata Port Levy communities about what they value in their coastal environments, what they want the future to look like, and what they didn’t want to see in the future.